About Social Analytics

 - Social Plugins: Adding Social Plugin buttons to your site (for example, Google "+1" buttons) allows your users share content to social networks directly from your site.
-Your social plugin data shows you which content is being shared, and on which networks.
+Your social plugins data shows you which content is being shared, and on which networks.

-The Social reports allow you to analyze all of this information together and see the complete picture of how Social impacts your business.
+The Social Analytics reports allow you to analyze all of this information together and see the complete picture of how Social impacts your business.

 The Overview report allows you to see at a glance how much conversion value is generated from social channels.
 The Social Value graph compares the number and monetary value of all goal completions versus those that resulted from social referrals.

-A visit from a social referral may result a conversion immediately, or it may assist in a conversion that occurs later on.
+A session from a social referral may result a conversion immediately, or it may assist in a conversion that occurs later on.
 Referrals that generate conversions immediately are labeled as Last Interaction Social Conversions in the graph.
-If a referral from a social source does not immediately generate a conversion, but the visitor returns later and converts, the referral is included in Assisted Social Conversions.
+If a referral from a social source does not immediately generate a conversion, but the user returns later and converts, the referral is included in Assisted Social Conversions.
 Looking at both Assisted Conversion and Last Click or Direct Conversions is essential to understanding the role that Social plays in business outcomes.

 Data Hub Activity